ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 <a id="Protocols"></a>
 ### Protocols

-During experiments, protocols can be inputted directly into the User Interface and saved in the `protocols` folder.
+During experiments, protocols can be loaded directly into the User Interface and saved in the `protocols` folder.
 These protocols are stored in **.csv** files, making it possible to manually modify them if needed and reload them in the GUI for future experiments, ultimately saving a lot of time.

 Below an example of a protocol file is displayed (**Olygo_83cc.csv**):